Covid 19 coronavirus: Thousands of students skip NCEA exams after months of lockdown - NZ Herald

 Another said the unexpected event grades were rigorous and a lot of hard work had gone into determining each students' grades.

-The principal said living under a level three lockdown had created a lot of stress for many families and it was little wonder some teenagers were choosing not to sit their exams.
+The principal said living under a level 3 lockdown had created a lot of stress for many families and it was little wonder some teenagers were choosing not to sit their exams.

 "They've done the hard yards, they're nervous, they're anxious and a lot of them are putting food on the table for their families," the principal said.